NextronSystems/asgard-manual/usage/administration.rst

 Bifrost Quarantine
 ^^^^^^^^^^^^^^^^^^

 If Bifrost is used with your THOR scans, all collected samples show up here.
 You will need the "ResponseControl" permission in order to view or download the samples.
-See section ``User Roles`` within the ``User Management`` section for details.
+See section :ref:`Roles<usage/administration:Roles>` and :ref:`Rights<usage/administration:Rights>` for details.

 .. figure:: ../images/bifrost-collections.png